alliance-genome/agr_schemas/CONTRIBUTING.md

 ### develop

 Changes should not be made _directly_ to this branch (rather, via pull requests using __feature branches__).
-Changes in the branch are intended to, when ready, be merged into the master branch.
+Changes in this branch are intended for preview purposes and, when ready, to be merged into the master branch.

 ### feature branches